Timeline Animation Introduction

 - Start paused: If the animation starts paused, you need to manually start it with SceneScript.

 For this example, we will keep Mode as Loop since we want the cloud to re-appear on the left once it has reached the end.
 The Seconds essentially decide how long the cloud takes to travel from left to right, for this tutorial we set it to 3 seconds but usually you would likely want to make the cloud much slower by setting a really high time like 30 seconds - ultimately that's a matter of taste, however.
 The frames decide how many detailed steps there are in the animation.
-Generally you can leave this at 30 for most animations but since this is a really simple example, we'll reduce it to 10.
+Generally you can leave this at 30 for most animations, but in order to achieve natural animations, you should ensure that there are enough empty frames between the keyframes you want to set.
 We set the name to Cloud Movement to recognize the animation later and the Start paused option stays off because we want the animation to just run the whole time.

 Once you confirm the settings, you will immediately see the timeline animation panel on your screen.
 The timeline animation will show three lines that represent the three values of the Origin property: X (red), Y (green) and Z (blue).
 Since we really only care about moving the object on the X axis (left to right), we start by hiding the other values by right-clicking on the Origin x option on the left and selecting Show single to hide the other lines: